umairspn/LeetCode-Problems-Algorithms/README.md

 5. Learn how to write clean, understandable, and scalable code

-## My Perosnal Breakdown of the world of "Data Structures and Algorithms"
+## My perosnal breakdown of "Data Structures and Algorithms"

 Data Structures | Algorithms
 ------------ | -------------